BlankSlateCode/wordpress-ansible-vagrant/README.md

 $ ansible-galaxy init wordpress
 ```

-I made a couple of modifications to the [Digital Ocean tutorial][1].
+I made a few modifications to the [Digital Ocean tutorial][1]:

 1. I include Vagrant in this as well, Vagrant and Ansible work very will together, but I believe that you can just use this code to run the playbook on its own
 2. Effectively I rely on `vagrant up` to 'provision' the server which runs the ansible playbook.
 3. If you modify the playbook after running vagrant up for the first time you have to run `vagrant provision` to force the re-run of the playbook
 4. I am just using this for localhost development - so there is no `hosts` file and the `playbook.yml` file uses `hosts: all` which defaults to just localhost.
 The [Digital Ocean tutorial][1] has instructions for using other hosts.
+5. I have upgraded it to Ubuntu 16.04.

-This will get updated to Ubuntu 16 at some point, but this ansible playbook is fairly OS agnostic I think - so it *should* run on most Linux OSes.
+This ansible playbook is fairly OS agnostic I think - so it *should* run on most Linux OSes.

 This is very little beyond a simple LAMP setup.
 You can delete the wordpress role and remove it from `playbook.yml` then you have a LAMP system that will create you a MySQL database.